Trilby Jeeves summer 2010

 She went on to perform in both languages, eventually coming back to Vancouver.
 In BC, she worked with Théâtre La Seizième, The Raymond Burr Theatre, First Impressions Theatre, and other small companies.

 In 2008, she took her work internationally and taught her Buffoonery Acting Workshop in Humacao, Puerto Rico.
-Also, with her partner, Peter D. Marshall, she co-trained a “Directing the Actor” workshop in Singapore for Media Corp.
+Also, with colleague, Peter D. Marshall, she co-trained a “Directing the Actor” workshop in Singapore for Media Corp, and facilitated the “Directing the actor” workshops at Vancouver Shanghai Film School.

 Now the Buffoonery movement is expanding into the non-acting world as a form of play therapy and staff improvement.
 Some clients include North Shore Compass, Rhodes Wellness College, Living Vision Retreat, UBC Graduate Program, Living Big Retreat, and private workshops.